DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/dce4.0-issues.md

 Root cause analysis: DCE 4.0 uses Kubernetes version 1.18, which is relatively outdated for the new version of the service mesh.

+Symptom 01: 'istio-managed-istio-hosted' fails to start, indicating that the Configmap of 'istio-token' does not exist.

-To resolve this issue, manually set the `istio.custom_params.values.global.jwtPolicy` parameter of GlobalMesh to `first-party-jwt`.
+To resolve this issue, manually for grid instance of CR ` GlobalMesh ` add corresponding parameters: `istio.custom_params.values.global.jwtPolicy`.

 ![params](./images/dce4-01.png)

 !!! tip

-    Before integrating with the new version of the service mesh, deploy coreDNS in advance for DCE 4.0.
+    1. Before integrating with the new version of the service mesh, deploy coreDNS in advance for DCE 4.0.
+    2. The `Global Mesh` configuration is in Global Cluster, not in the access cluster.